Phase-contrast X-ray imaging: History

-The transfer of phase-contrast imaging from visible light to X-rays took a long time due to the slow progress in improving the quality of X-ray beams and the non-availability of X-ray optics (lenses).
-In the 1970s it was realized that the synchrotron radiation emitted from charged particles circulating in storage rings constructed for high-energy nuclear physics experiments was potentially a much more intense and versatile source of X-rays than X-ray tubes.
-The construction of synchrotrons and storage rings, explicitly aimed at the production of X-rays, and the progress in the development of optical elements for X-rays were fundamental for the further advancement of X-ray physics.
+The transfer of phase-contrast imaging from visible light to X-rays took a long time, due to slow progress in improving the quality of X-ray beams and the inaccessibility of X-ray lenses.
+In the 1970s, it was realized that the synchrotron radiation, emitted from charged particles circulating in storage rings constructed for high-energy nuclear physics experiments, may have been a more intense and versatile source of X-rays than X-ray tubes; this, combined with progress in the development of X-rays optics, was fundamental for the further advancement of X-ray physics.

 The pioneer work to the implementation of the phase-contrast method to X-ray physics was presented in 1965 by Ulrich Bonse and Michael Hart, Department of Materials Science and Engineering of Cornell University, New York.
 They presented a crystal interferometer, made from a large and highly perfect single crystal.
 Not less than 30 years later the Japanese scientists Atsushi Momose, Tohoru Takeda and co-workers adopted this idea and refined it for application in biological imaging, for instance by increasing the field of view with the assistance of new setup configurations and phase retrieval techniques.
 The Bonse–Hart interferometer provides several orders of magnitude higher sensitivity in biological samples than other phase-contrast techniques, but it cannot use conventional X-ray tubes because the crystals only accept a very narrow energy band of X-rays (ΔE/E ~ 10−4).
 In 2012, Han Wen and co-workers took a step forward by replacing the crystals with nanometric phase gratings.
 The gratings split and direct X-rays over a broad spectrum, thus lifting the restriction on the bandwidth of the X-ray source.
 They detected sub nanoradian refractive bending of X-rays in biological samples with a grating Bonse–Hart interferometer.

 At the same time, two further approaches to phase-contrast imaging emerged with the aim to overcome the problems of crystal interferometry.

 The propagation-based imaging technique was primarily introduced by the group of Anatoly Snigirev at the ESRF (European Synchrotron Radiation Facility) in Grenoble, France, and was based on the detection of "Fresnel fringes" that arise under certain circumstances in free-space propagation.
 The experimental setup consisted of an inline configuration of an X-ray source, a sample and a detector and did not require any optical elements.
 It was conceptually identical to the setup of Dennis Gabor's revolutionary work on holography in 1948.